HariharanS-22/TurboX2/README.md

 This project is released under a **Custom License**.
 See [`LICENSE`](./LICENSE) for more details.

-Viewing is allowed, but **forking and reuse require prior permission**.
+Public viewing is allowed, but **forking and reuse require prior permission**.